 You can also spread awareness by involving your friends and family, and even write a script for them to follow if lack of knowledge is keeping them from getting involved.

 It’s also important to remember you’re just one person.
-Sometimes avoiding single use plastics isn’t an option, and it’s okay if you don’t adhere to a plastic-free life 100% of the time.
+Sometimes avoiding all single use plastics isn’t an option, and it’s okay if you don’t adhere to a plastic-free life 100% of the time.
 Becoming more sustainable is a lifelong journey that modern consumerism doesn’t always cater to.
 And getting caught up in an all-in mindset can lead to discouragement, and then defeat.

 Take going green day-by-day and understand that your best effort is important and valid.
 Celebrate your wins, and remember to give yourself grace—changing the world takes more than one Plastic Free July.